 Fraud detection services

 There are a number of products (Forensiq, Fraudlogix, Anura, etc.) that focus on detecting and blocking fraudulent traffic to your website.
 Since this is their specialty, they are the best at it.
-While these services are effective, they are often expensive compared to other options.
-So, while they may make sense for large advertisers, they don’t always make sense for everyone.
+These are sophisticated services that are typically utilized by large advertisers.
+If you really want to address the problem, these services are worth review.

 Many sites deal with form spam through Captcha tools, requiring visitors to identify text or check a box prior to submitting a form.
 While this method effectively blocks form spam, unfortunately it also hurts conversion rates and frustrates users.
 Search and conversion experts like Moz and PageWiz explain the issue in more detail.
 For these reasons, you rarely see this method used on lead generation forms.